Sliders have been a super popular feature on website home pages since they started going mainstream on websites some 20 odd years ago. What’s changed?

 To achieve this, we need to choose headline messaging and imagery that passes the “scan test”.

-Because of the scan test clarity nearly always trumps cleverness when it comes to headline copy. *This might be a topic for a future blog article.
+To pass the scan test clarity nearly always trumps cleverness when it comes to headline copy. *This might be a topic for a future blog article.

 With this objective in mind let’s revisit the belief that sliders are a good idea because you can get more messaging or promotions ‘above the fold’.